Ananym/welcome-to-nexus/combat/where-to-hunt.md

 (The game is in fact completely broken by this system, which encourages staying in ATG5 as long as physically possible using microtransactions to store experience, and even taking a higher mark and reducing your stats to remain in the desired tier.
 This sucks for everyone involved.)

-The ATG tiers are as follows:
+The minimum stats to enter each ATG tier are as follows:
 1: L11
 2: L50
 3: L99